Guavus, Inc., founded by BU CS alumnus Anukool Lakhina (CAS’01, GRS’01,’07) and...

 5. Be able to effectively communicate the results of research.

 We invite you to learn more about our program through the links below.

 Fellowships & Awards

-- Information from the Graduate School of the College of Arts and Sciences (GRS) about Graduate Programs
+- Graduate School of the College of Arts and Sciences (GRS) PhD Requirements

 - Graduation Calendar

 To apply to the Ph.D. program, please fill out an online application.